Plumbing Repair vs. Plumbing Replacement: A Guide

-Regarding your home plumbing, there are a number of fixtures and appliances that, depending on age and problem, it makes more sense to replace than repair.
+When it comes to your home plumbing, there are a number of fixtures and appliances that it sometimes makes more sense to replace than repair.
+This decision usually depends on the age of the appliance or fixture, and the problem with it.

-Is your sink slow to drain or smells bad?
-You can likely fix this easily with a drain cleaning and avoiding letting food scraps fall down the drain in the kitchen.
-However, if you’ve got a leak going on, it can be a different story.
+Is your kitchen sink slow to drain or smells bad?
+You can likely fix this easily with a drain cleaning.
+Consider installing a garbage disposal to avoid food scraps clogging the drain in your kitchen.
+However, if you’ve got a plumbing leak going on, it can be a different story.

-Open up the cabinetry beneath the sink and check out the pipes.
+Open up the cabinet under the sink and check out the pipes.
 Are they rusty?
 Are there signs of water damage?
-Corrosion can cause major pipe damage, and costly leaks, so it is smart to get it replaced.
+Corrosion can cause major pipe damage and costly leaks.
+In that case, you may want to consider replacing the plumbing under your sink.

 Time for a Washing Machine Replacement?